sigasi/sigasi_insights/content/releasenotes/sigasi-3.00.md

 ## Sigasi 3.0.x point releases

-* Sigasi 3.0.1: Use current toplevel in hierarchy view as default for CSV hierarchy export
+* Sigasi 3.0.1: Use current toplevel in Hierarchy View as default for CSV hierarchy export
 * Sigasi 3.0.2: Fixed Talback in simulation plugin
 * Sigasi 3.0.3: Re-enabled 'toggle Verilog markers' action
 * Sigasi 3.0.4: Reverted to FlexNet 11.9 and fixed Licensing issues with Sigasi Pro and Premium floating licenses